 Each of these steps can be broken down into several sub-steps.
 Read on for the top tips on making great YouTube Videos!

 The first thing you need to do is plan out your video.
 Think of your theme, goals, write down a basic shot list, have a general length you’re shooting for (pun intended!), and rehearse so you can know if that needs to be adjusted.
 This is also the stage where you should create a shooting schedule.

 Tip: Factor in buffer times in case weather or other unforeseen circumstances impact your shooting schedule.

-Remember that more complicated concepts, requiring multiple shots, angels, sets, and locations will take longer to shoot and edit.
+Remember that more complicated concepts, requiring multiple shots, angels, sets, people, and locations will take longer to shoot and edit.
 If you’re just starting out with making video content, try to keep the fancy elements to a minimum until you get a sense of how long your videos take to make.

 There are many directions you can go with YouTube video ideas, so think about your goals.
 You should stick to one main goal per video — this not only keeps your content short, but it also keeps it focused.
 This is essential for brands trying to build their YouTube presence in that it means you can produce more videos in a shorter amount of time.

 Need some inspiration?
 Check out these 50 video ideas to get your started!

 During the planning stage you can also determine the equipment you’ll need.
 Be sure that you have the proper lighting, sound, and of course cameras.
 If it’s financially feasible, it’s a good idea to have a multi-camera set up for easier editing and nice variation.

 Write a basic script and prepare a storyboard, including any set instructions or blocking you want to incorporate.
 Again, this might sound fancy but it doesn’t have to be.

 For a script, stick to the basics.
 Don’t stress about the proper formatting of a screenplay.
 You just need to have a sense of what people are saying and when.
 You’ll probably find you have to cut a lot, so write more than you think you need.